 News & Events

-Wheal Otters design is in homage to the mining industry on Dartmoor; the parent otter in bronze to represent copper and the cub in silver to represent tin.
+I was delighted to be involved with the 2021 Moor Otters project.
+The process involved submitting my otter design for panel review which was selected to be brought to life for visitors to Dartmoor to see during the summer of 2021.
+Their design pays homage to the mining industry on Dartmoor; the parent otter in bronze to represent copper and the cub in silver to represent tin.
 The cogs represent the inner machinery/pumps enabling the wheals work.
 The parent and cub together represent the families that mining supported over generations.
 A modern twist is that the cogs could look like tattoos which are rising in popularity today, a heritage theme in a modern medium.
-I am really excited to think that visitors will seek out Wheal Otters at their location (tbc) on Dartmoor this summer and enjoy seeing them as much as I have enjoyed designing and painting them.
-Read more about Dartmoor - Moor Otters

 No.5 Painting Goes to Blenheim Palace, 2015!

 To start 2015 I am very proud that my painting, No.5 has been selected as one of ten art works, shown and then auctioned at a Charity Gala Event held at Blenheim Palace, for the Doctors without Borders, Ebola appeal.

 I am delighted that Roz's Rib was selected from hundreds of international entries to be specially recognised as an outstanding piece of artwork in the Light Space and Time Galleries annual "SeaScapes" competition, 2014.

 The Parallax Art Fair - London 2014